Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 ‘No,’ he answers, ‘I am not writing these things to you either to discourage you in the pursuit of holiness or to embolden you in sinning, but, on the contrary, in order that (hina) ye may not sin.’

-So it is that these statements (as written) are not able to be said of unbelievers, nor of any Christians who have converted wholly to Docetism, therefore again, one must conclude that those John was addressing in 1:9 were in fact Christians who were being seduced into Docetism, but had not actually converted.
+So it is that these statements (as written) are not able to be said of unbelievers, nor of any Christians who have converted wholly to Docetism, therefore again, one must conclude that those John was addressing in 1:9 were in fact Christians who were being seduced into Docetism, but had not actually converted to that belief system.

-Even the 1st statement is NOT true for unbelievers, which I believe to be a pivotal issue to those who believe 1 Jn.
-1:9 does not apply to Christians.
-They believe that the Word teaches that everyone’s sins are forgiven by the death, burial and resurrection of Jesus Christ, because of a misquoting and misunderstanding of a key New Testament verse.
+Many of those who believe 1 Jn.
+1:9 does not apply to Christians also believe that everyone’s sins are forgiven by the death, burial and resurrection of Jesus Christ, because of a misquoting and misunderstanding of a key New Testament verse.

 1 Jn.
 2:2,